vincentsels/addressing-in-email/README.md

 This guide tries to find a common consensus regarding addressing and greeting in emails: who to address, how to use the 'To' and 'CC' fields, and how to greet the recipients.

-The ultimate goal is to eliminate ambiguity and to provide just enough information, without being unpolite.
+The goal is to eliminate ambiguity and provide just enough information, without being unpolite.

 These guidelines are in English and for English mails, but should be largely transferable to other languages and cultures.
 This is very welcomed as a community effort.